Jahia/jcrestapi/README.md

         <for each child>
             <escaped child name> : <child representation>,
         </for each child>
+        "links" : {
+            "self" : <URI identifying the resource associated with the parent's node children resource>
+        }
     },
     // other node elements...

 Each child is represented by an object providing only minimal information about the child: its name, its primary node type and its associated URIs (for both associated node resource and node type resource):